ProtoLife/covid-recovery/README.md

 Currently this repo has data from

-* [Our World in Data](https://github.com/owid/covid-19-data)  (OWID), included as a submodule, covid-19-data.
+* [Our World in Data](https://github.com/owid/covid-19-data)  (OWID), included as a submodule, covid-19-owid.

 * [Oxford Covid-19 Government Response Tracker](https://github.com/OxCGRT/covid-policy-tracker) (OxCGRT) included as a submodule, covid-policy-tracker.

+* [Johns Hopkins data](https://github.com/CSSEGISandData/COVID-19.git), included as submodule covid-19-JH

 * [UN population data](https://population.un.org) in folder `data`

-The first two are updated by executing a script:
+The first three are updated by executing a script:
 ```
 sh updateSubmodules.sh
 ```